SigNoz/signoz.io/docs/userguide/alerts-management.md

 <!-- # SigNoz Alerts Feature  -->

-Alerts in SigNoz provides a comprehensive way for you to stay informed about issues across your systems and applications.
-You can define which data to monitor, set thresholds to detect potential problems, and specify who should be notified and how.
-This enables you to identify critical issues and reduce noise.
+Alerts in SigNoz can help you to define which data to monitor, set thresholds to detect potential problems, and specify who should be notified and how.
+This can help you to identify critical issues and reduce noise.
 This document will help you in understanding how to set up and use alerts effectively.

-## Alert Rules Tab
+## Managing Alerts

 <figure data-zoomable align='center'>
     <img src="/img/docs/product-features/alerts/alerts-alert-rules-tab.gif" alt="A gif explaining the Alerts Rules Tab in SigNoz"/>